-It should come as no surprise to anyone that our top pick in this category is a Cuisinart food processor, since that brand is a leader in our full-size category.
-The Cuisinart DLC-2A Mini-Prep Plus Food Processor (Est. $35) is a terrific little machine, and in at least one expert test it out-performs several full-sized food processors.
-It has a 24-ounce capacity and can chop and grind foods with the best of them.
+It should come as no surprise to anyone that our top pick in this category is a Cuisinart food processor, since that brand is a leader in our full-size category as well.
+The Cuisinart DLC-2A Mini-Prep Plus Food Processor (Est. $35 and up) is a terrific little machine, and in at least one expert test it out-performs several full-sized food processors.
+It has a 3-cup capacity and can chop and grind foods with the best of them.
 It does not grate or perform other specialty processing tasks, so don't expect discs or dough hooks.
 For that, you'll need to spring for at least a 7-cup model.

 The Cuisinart Mini-Prep Plus is reported as super easy to use and clean, and all parts are dishwasher safe.
 It's sturdy and stable too, say users, unless you overload it.
 It's also so powerful that it's easy to over-process foods if you don't keep an eye on it -- so unless you want salsa soup, tend to your mix.
 Like all the Cuisinart food processors in this report, this model is not affected by the Cuisinart recall.